"Red Dead Redemption 2" Master Hunter Challenges

 Grizzlies are the exact opposite of Black Bears and will almost always go out of their way to attack you.
 Though since Black Bears DON'T charge into the muzzle of your double barrel shotgun would that make them smarter than the average bear?

 Master Hunter Challenge #6: Kill 5 Cougars with a Bow, and skin them

-When Can You Do It: Chapter 3 as first, but wait until Chapter 4 for the majority.
+When You Can Do It: Chapter 3 at first, but wait until Chapter 4 for the majority.

 Before you do this Challenge you should craft a few Improved Arrows if you don't have some already.
-To do that you're going to need some Flight Feathers, which you can get from any flying birds (and if I'm not mistaken you might be able to get them from Turkeys (yeah I don't know either I'm no zoologist).
-Improved Arrows are a one hit kill, even if you don't get a headshot it seems.
-Even WITH a headshot Standard Arrows seem to take two, or more, to down a Cougar.
+To do that you're going to need some Flight Feathers, which you can get from any flying birds (and if I'm not mistaken you might be able to get them from Turkeys . . .
+I don't know either I'm no zoologist).
+Improved Arrows are a one hit kill, even if you don't get a head-shot it seems.
+Even WITH a head-shot Standard Arrows seem to take two, or more, to down a Cougar.